Recipe for contentment

 A small shop, a stack of lumber, the fragrance of wood in the air.

 I've tried a lot of different tools over the years.
-One lesson I learned—unfortunately the hard way—is to always buy quality tools if possible, even if they cost far more than cheaper versions.
-Sometimes I've really had to stretch to buy some of my tools, but I've never regretted it.
-Quality tools provide two things that cheap tools often don't: accuracy and longevity.
+One thing I learned is to buy quality tools if possible.
+They provide two things that cheap tools often don't: accuracy and longevity.
 In some cases, they're also safer.
 And it's simply a pleasure to hold and use a tool that has been designed and made with care.

 On the other hand, tools are just tools

-My collection of tools is a bit unusual.
-My hobby for many years has been making shoji lamps.
-This requires a lot of small hand tools—micro clamps, small hand saws, a hand miter saw, mini sanders, and so on—as well as some power tools like a band saw, planer, miniature drills, and a palm sander.
+Making shoji lamps requires a lot of small hand tools—micro clamps, small hand saws, a hand miter saw, and so on—as well as some power tools like a band saw, planer, and palm sander.

 Here's an older series of photos showing a lamp making project using these tools.

 In 1999, we purchased a beautiful piece of property that came with a house in need of remodeling.

 Having grown up with a hammer in my hand in a house that my father was remodeling, I already knew a lot of the necessary skills, but needed to get additional tools to work on our house and build our furniture, such as circular, table, and electric miter saws, bigger sanders, routers, and so on.